rorryramos115/awar_winning_website/README.md

 GSAP - for animation
 React-icon - for icons
-clipPath - to generate clip path
+clipPath - to generate clip path & read document in clipPath for pinSpacing